BOARD OF DIRECTORS

 First, she opened the clarinet case that she had closed 34 years ago and started rehearsing with a community orchestra.

-Then several years later she took up the oboe and her brain stimulation began in earnest.
-It was a tough learning curve for an older retiree but playing with the wonderful musicians of the LPCO under the very capable direction of our conductor, Mark Graf, is often the highlight of Pat's day.
+Several years later she took up the oboe and her brain stimulation began in earnest.
+It was a tough learning curve for an older retiree but playing with the wonderful musicians of the LPCO under the very capable direction of our music conductor, Mark Graf, is often the highlight of Pat's day.

 At-Large Board Member